Clerk/Treasurer’s Office

 You may now license your dog online

 A copy of your dog's current rabies certificate is required to license your dog.
-Please be sure expiration date of vaccination is after April 1st, 2023.
-Vaccination expiring before this date will not be accepted.
 If not indicated on the rabies certificate, we will also require a spay/neuter certificate.
 We begin registering dogs in January for the new year.
 You may license your dog online, in person at the Clerk/Treasurer's Office during business hours, or by mail.
 To license your dog by mail, send the up to date rabies certificate, a check for applicable fees, and a self addressed stamped envelope to: City of Burlington, Attn: Dog Licenses, 149 Church St, Burlington, VT 05401.

 Why should I license my dog?